TerezFilova/Master-Thesis-2023/README.md

 # Master-Thesis-2023
-This repository was created for the purpose of online storage of the R-code I reffered to in my Master Thesis, which topic was Mathematical modeling of yield curve dependence using copula functions.
+This repository was created for the purpose of online storage of the R-code I refer to in my Master Thesis, which topic was Mathematical modeling of yield curve dependence using copula functions.
 In the R folder one can find two functions used in the research.
 More information provided in the comment at the beginning of each R file.

 <b> Note: </b> Installation using devtools R package is not possible at the moment.